 - It is very useful in policy formulation.

-- For example: For the removal of poverty from India, government takes into consideration per capita income.
+- For example, for the removal of poverty from India, the government takes the per capita income into consideration.

 Merits and Demerits of Arithmetic Mean

-- Its calculation is very easy because it requires knowledge of only simple mathematics i.e. addition, multiplication and division of numbers.
+- Its calculation is very easy because it just requires the knowledge of basic mathematics, i.e., addition, multiplication, and division of numbers.

-- It is also simple to understand the meaning of arithmetic mean i.e., the value per unit or cost per unit, etc.
+- It is simple to understand the meaning of arithmetic mean i.e., the value per unit or the cost per unit.

-- It takes into consideration all the values of data.
+- It takes all the values of the data into consideration.

 - It is considered to be more representative of the distribution.